8-bitHacc/PBSS/README.md

 ### Configuring the client app
 To connect to your server, a **patched client** is required.
-Download this [base APK](https://www.mediafire.com/file/4lqxq2phdswikv1/com.projectbsds.v3999-rev1.apk/file) and change the IP in `libfridacat.config.so`
+Download this [base APK](https://drive.google.com/file/d/1tB9dGzL_nG91yvljDtGhArAQhbc2rFsQ/view?usp=sharing ) and change the IP in `liblwitchy.config.so`

 ### Need help?